-They are also one of the leading causes of death for women during pregnancy and the year after birth.
+Perinatal mental health problems are also one of the leading causes of death for women during pregnancy and the year after birth.

 The costs of undiagnosed or untreated perinatal mental health problems include:

-damage to families
+2. Damage to families

-impact on children
+3. Impact on children

-perinatal mental health problems can have an adverse impact on the interaction between a mother and her baby, affecting the child’s emotional, social and cognitive development.
+Perinatal mental health problems can have an adverse impact on the interaction between a mother and her baby, affecting the child’s emotional, social and cognitive development.

-death or serious injury
+4. Death or serious injury

 In severe cases, perinatal mental health problems can be life-threatening.
 In the UK, suicide is one of the leading causes of maternal death in the first postnatal year.